YOUSU198/DDD/Codebase-Outline.md

 ### General Outline & Tools:
-The MyCrypto codebase is a React & Typescript front-end webapp.
+The MyCrypto codebase is a React & Typescript front-end webapp and electron app.
 It utilizes Webpack and Babel for builds, Jest and Testcafe for unit, integration, and e2e tests, Storybook for UI/component development, and Styled Components for component styling syntax

 ### Folder structure:
 ```